basisjs/basisjs-tools-config/README.md

 Extended command tries to find and use `basis.config` file by default.
 It attempts to find `basis.config` at the current working directory.
 If it's not found, then it moves to the parent directory, and so on, until the file system root is reached.

+Besides `basis.config` module also check for `package.json`.
+Config may be stored with `basisjsConfig` key.
+If no `basisjsConfig` found then `package.json` ignores and searching is continue.

+`basis.config` has higher priority

 ### basis.config

 If `basis.config` found, it's content parses as `json`.
 Usualy properties treats as corresponding command options, and could be overridden by options in command line.